User-Defined Literals Basics

 auto b2 = 11111111_bin; // 255

-}This raw form was especially useful before C++14—since binary literals like 0b1010 were only introduced in C++14.
-Although the standard supports them now, the raw form can still be used to implement custom base conversions.
+}This raw form was quite useful before C++14, as 0b1010 binary literals were not introduced until C++14.
+Although the standard now supports them, the raw form can still be used to implement custom base conversions.

 Standard Library Literals

-C++14 introduced a batch of commonly used literal suffixes into the standard library.
-To use them, we need to bring in the corresponding namespaces via using namespace.
-These suffixes don't have an underscore prefix—because they reside within std:: namespaces, they are reserved for the standard library.
+C++14 introduced a batch of commonly used literal suffixes in the standard library.
+To use them, we must introduce the corresponding namespaces via using namespace.
+These suffixes do not have an underscore prefix—because they reside within the std::literals namespace, they are literals reserved for the standard library.

 chrono Literals (C++14)